Nokia 3Q profit beats expectations despite chip shortage | Business

 - Finland

-The Espoo, Finland-based company reported net profit of 463 million euros ($537 million) for the July-September period in comparison to 305 million euros a year earlier.
-Sales were up 2% at 5.4 billion euros.
+The Espoo, Finland-based company reported net profit of 463 million euros (USD537 million) for the July-September period in comparison to 305 million euros a year earlier.
+Net income attributable to shareholders was up 51per cent at 454 million euros, from 300 million a year earlier.

-CEO Pekka Lundmark said the third-quarter results showed the company "delivered another great quarter" driven by its increased investments in 5G technology.
+CEO Pekka Lundmark said the third-quarter results showed the company “delivered another great quarter” driven by its increased investments - hundreds of millions of euros this year alone - into development of 5G technology.

 He noted that the uncertainty around semiconductors limited the outlook for the fourth quarter and into 2022.
 The shortage of semiconductors has led to a shortage of chips for the products of Nokia and its competitors.